-We often see workshops in tango technique, or women’s technique.
-But many argue that in Argentina people do not learn to dance in a formal class, but simply by just dancing.
-They argue that instead of learning the correct technique we should learn about the tango culture in Argentina and the technique will emerge naturally out of that.
-They hold that learning tango is primarily learning about the culture of the traditional milongas in Buenos Aires.
+If technique is the correct way of executing certain movements, the question is whether this can be separated from the culture.
+So it is often argued by traditionalists that in Argentina people do not learn tango in a formal class and that instead of learning the correct technique we should learn about the culture of tango and the technique will emerge naturally out of that.
+They hold that learning tango is primarily learning about the culture of traditional milongas in Buenos Aires.
 Others focus on taking systematic technique classes from a professional dancing teacher and practicing.

 Obviously, an extreme case of one or the other will result in unbalanced development, so what we want is some sort of a balance between the two.
 Yet one finds that some advocate avoiding classes and just learning more about the culture of tango, whereas others seem to have only a minor if any interest in the culture and focus on improving their dancing skills.
 What would be an optimal balance here?